efroemling/ballistica/docs/ba_module.md

 <p><span>int</span></p>
 <p>The game's api version.</p>

-<p>        Only python modules and packages associated with the current api
+<p>        Only Python modules and packages associated with the current API
-        version will be detected by the game (see the ba_meta tag).
-This value will change whenever backward-incompatible changes are introduced to game apis; when that happens, scripts should be updated accordingly and set to target the new api.</p>
+        version number will be detected by the game (see the ba_meta tag).
+        This value will change whenever backward-incompatible changes are introduced to game APIs.
+When that happens, scripts should be updated accordingly and set to target the new API version number.</p>

 </dd>
 <dt><h4><a name="attr_ba_App__build_number">build_number</a></h4></dt><dd>